WT-MM/NUS2023/LLMEval/README.md

-# SDEval
+# LLMEval
-Code to do basic evaluation of latent diffusion-based art generation
+Code to do evaluation of LLMs

+* Scoring with something like Elo?
+* Single-score rating